awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 The following information describes the schema elements of a Session document\.
 AWS Systems Manager Session Manager uses Session documents to determine which type of session to start, such as a standard session, a port forwarding session, or a session to run an interactive command\.

 [schemaVersion](#version)
 The schema version of the Session document\.
-Currently, Session documents only support version 1\.0\.
+Session documents only support version 1\.0\.
 Type: String
 Required: Yes